 Making homes greener with our plants and planters. . . . . . . . . . . . . #palasa #plantsmakepeoplehappy #houseplantsofinstagram #houseplantclub #friyay #houseplants #homedecor #minimalism #plantgoals #villa #livingwithplants #midcenturymodern #myplantlovinghome #bangalore #bengaluru #greenthumb #gardening #leaflove #plantlove #howyouhome #foliagefriday #interiordesign #interior2you #livegreener #indoorjungle #interiordesigner #arecapalms #plantstyling

 A post shared by Studio Palasa (@studio_palasa) on

 Certain plants also act as humidifiers.
 “Areca palms release copious amounts of moisture as well as removing indoor toxins,” says Shamban.
 “Having two or three of these plants in your bedroom will act as a natural humidifier all year long and help support skin balance keeping moisture levels in check indoors to compensate for what is happening outside.”

 Finally, keep your face protected from the elements when you step outside.
 “Outdoor cold air and wind can dry your face and lips.
 So ideally, keeping covered with products mentioned above to seal in moisture and a scarf or physical wind blocker works best,” says Marchbein.
+Or, your trusty face mask works great, too.
 Just avoid irritating fabrics like wool, which could make any redness worse.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.